luisfop/BlackWall/README.md

 This project called BlackWall, was created to store a waiting list of customers.
 The application has two pages, wich are for registration and the other is a table with the costumers.
 In the table it is possible to delete the users by clicking on the X.
 The framework used in this was VueJs with preprocessor Sass and VueRouter.
+To persist data I used localStorage.
 To check other dependecies please go to package.json